waynegramlich/Fab/embedded_freecad.md

 There are two top level modules in FreeCAD:
 * FreeCAD:
   This module is the top level module primarily for managing FreeCAD geometry.
-  This module is typicxally abbreviated as App (e.g. `import FreeCAD as App`.)
+  This module is typically abbreviated as App (e.g. `import FreeCAD as App`.)
 * FreeCADGui:
   This module is used for accessing the GUI (Graphical User Interface) presentation issues such as visibility, transparency, color, views, etc.